stolostron/application-ui/CONTRIBUTING.md

 npm test
 ```

-Now, you can follow the [getting started guide](./README.md#getting-started) to work with the open-cluster-management application-ui repository.
+Now, you can follow the [getting started guide](./README.md#getting-started) to work with the stolostron application-ui repository.